omundy/learn-javascript/topics/introduction/introduction.md

+---

 ## Statements

 A statement is any instruction to perform a specific action.
-I like to think of a statement as a sentence—they even have punctuation (a semicolon `;`) at the end to tell Javascript the instruction is complete.
+Think of a statement as a sentence—they even have punctuation (a semicolon `;`) at the end to tell Javascript the instruction is complete.

 ![true](../../assets/img/javascript-anatomy-statement.png)

-The statement in the diagram uses an [assignment operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#assignment_operators) to assign a value to variable, `greeting`, on the left.
+This statement uses an [assignment operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#assignment_operators) to assign a value to variable, `greeting`, on the left.
 In the next section we will install Javascript and start using variables.